piscisaureus/debug/posts/new-year-new-site.md

 I went with [Pirsch](https://pirsch.io/), and am happy!
 Cost seems right so they stay alive, great APIs and SDKs, and a really nice dashboard that's simple but powerful.

-I reeeeeeally didn't want to run some open source containers on the cloud and host my own analytics.. just not my kind of Tuesday night activity.
+I reeeeeeally didn't want to run some open source containers on the cloud and host my own analytics… just not my kind of Tuesday night activity.
 Aka, I'm down with a couple extra bucks for a managed solution.

 ### progressive web app